Reema bint Bandar Al Saud: Breast cancer advocacy

 Reema is a founding member of the Zahra Breast Cancer Awareness Association, based in Riyadh.
 The mission of the organization is to "increase and spread awareness among women across the country for early detection, prevention, and treatment of the disease, and cooperate with women diagnosed with breast cancer on a step-by-step basis for treatment and ultimate recovery."
+In 2015, the Zahra Breast Cancer Association set a Guinness World Record by creating the World's Largest Human Awareness Ribbon at Princess Noura University.

 Reema's work with Zahra also includes organizing the world's largest human pink ribbon in 2010.
 This effort was recognized as the winner of the Holmes Report Golden Sabre Award for the Best Publicity Stunt Category and the Platinum Sabre Award for Best PR Programme.

-In May 2012, in conjunction with the Zahra Breast Cancer Association, Reema led a group of Saudi women to the Base Camp of Mount Everest, in a bid to raise breast cancer awareness.
-The cancer awareness campaign has been entitled ‘A Woman’s Journey: Destination Mount Everest.’
-The 11 climbers began their trek to Base Camp located 5,364 meters above sea level on 7 May, completing their trek in 12 days.
+In May 2012, in conjunction with the Zahra Breast Cancer Association, Reema led a group of Saudi women to the base camp of Mount Everest in a bid to raise awareness about breast cancer.
+This campaign was titled "A Woman’s Journey: Destination Mount Everest".
+The 11 climbers began their trek to camp located 5,364 meters above sea level on 7 May, completing their trek in 12 days.

 Personal life

-Reema married Faisal bin Turki bin Nasser and had two children (a son, Turki; and a daughter, Sarah).
+Reema married Faisal bin Turki bin Nasser and has two children (a son, Turki; and a daughter, Sarah).
 They divorced in 2012.